nsidc/qgreenland/doc/contributor/how-to/update-existing-layer.md

 ## Update the CHANGELOG

 Update the `CHANGELOG.md`, indicating what layers were updated.
 If needed, bump the version for a new release.
+See [How to release a new version of QGreenland Core code](./release-new-version.md) for details!

 ## Open a Pull Request